danx2016/test_github_002/README.md

 in the "Source Control" tab of vscode, you can make the initial commits and "Remote > Add Remote" to link the project folder to your github repository

-this repository is an example of that.
+this repository is just an example of that.

 ## How to Build this repository ##